2015 – Grizzly Peak Airfield

 At Disneyland, Frozen would arrive via an entire annual promotion – “FROZEN FUN” – that would primarily take root at… Disney California Adventure.

 In January 2015 (14 months after Frozen had debuted), the dance party infrastructure was re-used as Freeze the Night!
-A Family Dance Party – a curious fusion of the rave-like, DJ-led, alcohol-centered event formula with more family offerings like ice carving, meet-and-greets, snow machines, and of course, nightly sing-alongs of “Let It Go”.
+A Family Dance Party – a curious fusion of the rave-like, DJ-led, alcohol-centered events that preceded it with family offerings like ice carving, meet-and-greets, snow machines, and of course, nightly sing-alongs of “Let It Go”.

 Speaking of which, the Muppet*Vision 3D theater in Hollywood Land was closed in order to house For the First Time in Forever – A Frozen Sing-Along Celebration.
-(It did not return even once “Frozen Fun” ended.)
+(The Muppets did not return even once “Frozen Fun” ended.)

 Next door, the backlot’s Stage 17 (the large studio building constructed for “Who Wants To be a Millionaire – Play It” in 2002 and then promptly abandoned and left as empty set-dressing in 2005) was reactivated with Olaf’s Snow Fest – an indoor Arendellian “town square” offering a snow play zone, a small “sled hill” (novel for many Southern Californians!), an Olaf meet-and-greet, and limited time Olaf-themed snacks and hot chocolate.